Gleeno/DomAlgo/README.md

 ## Remote home automation and monitoring system

 DomAlgo is a full, lightweight and fast system that provide all components to remote interaction with your house.

-For now it's available for Linux x86/64/Arm, such as Ubuntu/Ubuntu minimal distros, Windows and MacOS version will be developed in future.
+It's available for Linux x86/x64/ARM distros, Windows and MacOS version will be developed in future.

+For complete documentation and other info, see the [Wiki](https://github.com/Gleeno/DomAlgo/wiki) and [project page](http://gleeno.github.io/DomAlgo)

 ##Features
   - Real time monitoring